jo/sync-tank/chesterfield-migration/index.md

 These are the three major schema versions that we have to maintain in parallel.
 In order to keep all versions up to date when one piece of data changes it will be necessary to update existing documents in multiple versions.
 For instance, if a user creates a todo item with their very old app that still runs version one, we need to migrate documents up so that the new todo is not lost on devices that run newer versions.
 Similarly, we need to migrate changes made with newer apps down to support older apps.
 Apart from the actual migration logic, this setup requires some additional infrastructure to work well.
 First, we will need to distribute documents with multiple versions throughout the system, and then we will need to manage documents with multiple versions from inside the applications.
 Let's take a closer look at these two tasks.

-## Handling Distributed Data
+## Handling Distributed Multi-Version Data

 You know by now that the chesterfield migration is an *eager server-side multi-version migration*.
+That is quite a mouthful, so let's break it down and see what it means in practice.

+* **Server-side** means that the transformation of documents happens on the server-side and is not handled by the clients.
+This requires us to set up a *backend service* responsible for performing the migration logic.
+In our case, the work will be done by what we call *transformer modules*.
+* **Eager** refers to the fact that migrations are performed as soon as documents are available.
+To this end, we will listen to CouchDB's `_changes`-endpoint and react when new document update information is coming in.
+* **Multi-version** means that multiple document versions will be maintained in parallel, allowing us to support multiple application versions at the same time.

-Our implementation of this features, in broad strokes, a micro-service listening to CouchDB's `_changes`-endpoint for document updates and activating different *transformers* on demand which perform the actual document migration, all of which is happening on the server-side database with changes being replicated to client-databases afterwards.
-[Figure 3](#figure-3) illustrates the idea: when necessary, transformers create multiple versions of documents so that a single shared database can support multiple app versions.
+[Figure 3](#figure-3) illustrates the idea in broad strokes: when necessary, transformers create multiple versions of documents so that a single shared database can support multiple app versions.
+From the backend-database, updated documents are then being replicated to the clients.

 <figure class="diagram" id="figure-3">
   <img src="/chesterfield-migration/images/per-version-docs.svg" alt="Schematic view of chesterfield migration" />